 - Steak – Adding thinly sliced steak turns this easy ramen recipe into a filling meal.
 Practically any type of steak will work, but ribeye and New York strip are my favorites!
 Of course, it’s totally optional!

-How to make this quick ramen:
+How to make beef ramen

 - Slice the mushrooms into small pieces, if desired.
 If you have picky eaters, leave the mushrooms whole so they can easily be picked out.
 Don’t skip the mushrooms, though!
 They’re needed to enhance the flavor of the broth.